 The finder of goods is bound to take as much care of goods as a man of ordinary prudence would do.

-It may be noted that the position of finder of goods is that of a Bailee only against the true owner of the goods and he is bound to return the goods to the owner.
+It may be noted that the position of finder of goods is that of a bailee only against the true owner of the goods, and he is bound to return the goods to the owner.
 Finder’s title is better than everybody except the true owner.

-According to this section the person to whom the money has been paid or anything delivered by mistake or under coercion, must repay or return it.
+Section 72 covers a situation where money has been paid or anything delivered by one person to another, either by mistake or under coercion.
+According to this section, the person to whom the money has been paid or anything delivered by mistake or under coercion must repay or return it.